-How to get married in Las Vegas?
-There are 7 easy steps to follow to get married in Las Vegas.
+There are seven easy steps to follow to get married in Las Vegas.
+They are:

 Are Las Vegas Weddings Legal?
 Find out in our article here.